 Online Meetings and Support Groups

 Virtual support groups are being offered by all types of organizations, including Alcohol Anonymous and Narcotics Anonymous.
 Each meeting is slightly different, so you can read through the descriptions and pick something that fits your needs.
 For example, some groups have guest speakers while others read sections from the Big Book.
-Also, it’s possible that your own 12-step group has shifted to an online format.
+Also, it’s possible that your own AA, NA or other 12-step meetings have shifted to a virtual format.

 Here are some places where you can find peer support:

-This 12-step abstinence program has extensive resources for those recovering from alcohol addiction.
+This 12-step abstinence program usually referred to as AA, has extensive resources for those recovering from alcohol addiction.
 These meetings are open to any member or anyone who has a desire to stop drinking.
 The groups are offered in different formats as well.
 For example, you can call in for a phone meeting or click the available link to attend a Zoom meeting.

 Like AA, NA offers a handful of meetings in a virtual format using Zoom, Skype and other platforms.
 You can easily find NA meetings, helplines and websites in your local area.
 The website does mention that it’s having a hard time keeping up with all of the online meetings they are receiving, so it’s best to use the available tools to explore your local options.

 The Substance Abuse and Mental Health Services Administration has an informative website that offers 24/7 support services.
 If you’re struggling with substance abuse or feel at risk for relapse, you can call the hotline for a confidential assessment.
-This service also provides referrals to local treatment centers, support groups and community-based organizations.
+This service also provides referrals to local treatment centers, support groups, virtual AA and NA meetings and community-based organizations.

 If you prefer not to call, you can use the online treatment locator to find a treatment center in your area.
 Most treatment centers in Phoenix remain open during this time because they provide essential healthcare services.
 You can also use the site to access information about mental illness and suicide prevention.